 The Sovereign’s gift of hereditary revenues in the UK and the Islands came with the request that they should be used to ensure that they make such provision to maintain the honour and dignity of the Crown.

-All revenues collected by the Receiver General in the Island are paid over to the States of Jersey every year.
+Net revenues collected by the Receiver General in the Island are paid over to the States of Jersey every year.